telerik/maui-docs/controls/chart/series/cartesian/scatter-spline-series.md

 ---
-title: Scatter Spline
+title: ScatterSpline Series
-page_title: .NET MAUI Chart Documentation | Scatter Spline Series
+page_title: .NET MAUI Chart Documentation | ScatterSpline Series
 description: Check our &quot;ScatterSpline Series&quot; documentation article for Telerik Chart for .NET MAUI
 slug: chart-series-scatter-spline-series
 position: 0
 ---

-# Scatter Spline Series
+# ScatterSpline Series

-The Scatter Spline Series are represented on the chart as data points connected with curved line segments.
-The Scatter Spline Series inherit from the [`ScatterPointSeries`]({% slug chart-series-scatter-point-series %}) class and also require both axes of the chart to be Numerical Axes.
+The ScatterSpline Series are represented on the chart as data points connected with curved line segments.
+The ScatterSpline Series inherit from the [`ScatterPointSeries`]({% slug chart-series-scatter-point-series %}) class and also require both axes of the chart to be Numerical Axes.

 ## Features

-The Scatter Spline Series provides the following properties:
+The ScatterSpline Series provides the following properties:

 - `Stroke` (Color)&mdash;Changes the color for drawing lines.
 - `StrokeThickness` (double)&mdash;Changes the width of the lines.

-## Scatter Spline Series Example
+## ScatterSpline Series Example

-The following example shows how to create a `RadCartesianChart` with a Scatter Spline Series:
+The following example shows how to create a `RadCartesianChart` with a ScatterSpline Series:

 1. First, create the needed business objects, for example: